Is Click Fraud Malware Leaving Your Computer Susceptible To Other Online Threats?

 You might never have heard of the practice of click fraud before.
 Even if you have, you might think that because you're not in advertising, then the harm that it can cause cannot possibly affect you.
 Who really cares if there's a program duping companies out of cash working secretly on your system?
 You can't see it.
 You don't feel the effects.
 So, what's the harm?

 Unfortunately, those troublesome hackers have found a way for it to have an impact on the average computer user.
-To understand how, we first need to consider how click fraudsters are capable of embezzling funds in the first place.
+To understand how we first need to consider how click fraudsters are capable of embezzling funds in the first place.

-How click fraud works
+The A to Z How click fraud works

-Basically, click fraud is an unwanted click on a PPC advertising campaign.
+Basically, click fraud is an unwanted click on an Ad campaign.
 Frequently, these are performed by regular computer users' machines without their knowledge.
 To facilitate this, malicious programmers have developed click fraud malware packages that float around on those dodgy looking download sites waiting for naive computer users to install them on their machines.
 For all intents and purposes, these will look like the latest blockbuster movie, or hit album, but the file that the user ends up with isn't what it seems.

 Once infected, a computer can be used, without the owner's knowledge, to target large PPC advertising campaigns.
 Many thousands, even millions, of these machines acting together are known as a botnet, and these coordinated attacks are responsible for literally billions of dollars worth of damage.